electrovir/statement-parser/README.md

     ]).then((result) => console.log(result));
     ```

--   If you're less familiar with asynchronous programming, here's a good way (not the _only_ way) to deal with that:
+-   If you're less familiar with asynchronous programming, here's a good way (but not the _only_ way) to deal with that:

     <!-- better-async.example.ts -->